usma1000/primitive-artists/_posts/2016-10-16-configuring-chalk.md

 ---
 layout: post
-title: "How to configure Chalk"
+title: "Jane Smith"
-description: "Learn more about the config file for Chalk and how to set it up properly."
+description: "Modeler at Blizzard"
 tags: "interview"
-featured-image: 'about@2x.jpg'
+featured-image: 'about.jpg'
 ---

 The `_config.yml` file is the most important one.
 It contains the basic setup of your project.